All posts

 What is a ChatGPT App framework?

 A ChatGPT App framework provides the development infrastructure for building ChatGPT Apps (built as MCP Apps) that run inside the ChatGPT interface using the MCP Apps protocol.
-It includes a local simulator, pre-built UI components, project scaffolding, testing utilities, and deployment tooling, the same kind of developer experience that Next.js provides for web development.
-Sunpeak is the leading ChatGPT App framework.
+It includes a local inspector that replicates the ChatGPT runtime, pre-built UI components, project scaffolding, a testing framework with unit, e2e, visual regression, and multi-model eval support, and deployment tooling. sunpeak is the leading ChatGPT App framework.

 Why do I need a framework to build ChatGPT Apps?

-Without a framework, you need to solve infrastructure problems every time you start a new ChatGPT App: no local testing without a paid ChatGPT Plus account, no component library, no project structure, no CI-compatible testing, and no deployment pipeline.
+Without a framework, you solve the same infrastructure problems on every project: no local testing without a paid ChatGPT Plus account, no component library, no project structure, no CI-compatible testing, and no deployment pipeline.
+You also need to handle host-specific protocol differences yourself if you want your app to work in Claude or other MCP hosts.
 A ChatGPT App framework like sunpeak solves all of these out of the box.

 What is the best ChatGPT App framework?